sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/index.md

 Below is an overview of installing Sourcegraph on Kubernetes using Kustomize.

+>NOTE: For deploying using Kubernetes with Helm, follow the [documentation here](./helm.md).

 ### Prerequisites

 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (v1.19 or later) with [Kustomize](https://kustomize.io/) (built into [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in version >= 1.14)